metaRange/metarange.github.io/src/content/docs/additional/A00_gathering_data.md

 ```
 ![Figure 2: Percentage of grassland in Germany](../../../assets/A00_gathering_data/percentage_grassland.png)

-And the climate data (BIO10 = Mean Temperature of Warmest Quarter).
+And the climate data (BIO10 = Mean Temperature of Warmest Quarter) for the reference period of 1970-2000.

 ``` r
 DE_temp <- worldclim_country(country = "DEU", var = "bio", res = 2.5, path = geodata_path())